MohsinRaz3/tinytales/tinytales-frontend/README.md

 The project leverages the following technologies:

 - **ChatGPT**: For generating story scripts based on user prompts.
-- **ElevenLabs**: To synthesize high-quality audio stories from the generated script.
+- **Speechify API**: To synthesize high-quality audio stories from the generated script.
 - **Lumalabs/Fluxai**: To create custom video thumbnails for the stories.
 - **BlazeBucket**: Storage solution for saving generated content (audio & video).
 - **Next.js**: Front-end framework for building the user interface.